 Due to high demand, we ask that students apply to the course.
-Applications are open beginning Monday, August 16th (see any of the course section Canvas sites) and close on Sunday, August 22nd at 5 p.m.
-Selected students will be notified by email on the evening of Monday, August 23rd of their acceptance into one of the nine sections of the course.
-Thursday, August 26th is the college's class registration deadline.
+Please note that the Spring 2022 application window closed on January 17th.
+Selected students will be notified by email on the evening of Tuesday, January 18th of their acceptance into one of the nine sections of the course.
+Thursday, January 20th is the college's class registration deadline.
 Please note that enrollment in Expos 40 is by application only.

 |Section #||Course Title||Preceptor||Days||Start||End||Location|